WifiLast/framepack_cython/FramePack/OPTIMIZATIONS.md

 Use the lightweight predictor in `diffusers_helper/relationship_trainer.py` when you want to keep the DiT weights frozen but still capture the timestep-modulation path:

+> **UI shortcut:** choose `Relationship Trainer Mode = residual` inside the demo, adjust the Trainer LR/Batch Size sliders, and let the UI collect `(h_in, encoder, temb, mask, RoPE)` tuples automatically.
+The per-block `DiTTimestepResidualTrainer` state is persisted to `Cache/runtime_caches/relationship_residual_predictors.pt` and will be replayed during inference once enough samples have been seen.

 ```python
 from diffusers_helper.relationship_trainer import DiTTimestepResidualTrainer